Michael-Steshenko/window-cleaner/README.md

 ### AutoHotKey
 Automation scripting language for Windows. https://www.autohotkey.com
 I use it to create custom windows keyboard shorcuts, for example, I use a shortcut to access the Bluetooth devices settings page to quickly switch between bluetooth audio output devices.
 See Bluetooth-Devices.ahk in this repository.
-(Tested on Windows 11 Preview)
+(Tested on Windows 11 Preview, need to update behavior for non preview builds)
 To make AHK scrips or any other file launch on Windows startup for all users:
 - Press Win+R to open the Run dialog and type ```shell:common startup``` this will open a folder from which programs are launched at startup
 - place the AHK script or shortcut to the AHK script in that folder